 The table is the central piece of the structure, and you can add many other modules such as custom shelves, tool storage units or shadow boards at any time.

 ESD stands for Electrostatic Dissipative, so an ESD workstation is any station that must have anti-static characteristics.
 It is mainly useful for manufacturers dealing with electronic and electric components.
 Building an ESD structure isn’t more complicated or far more expensive.
 However, it is important that all parts chosen are ESD to ensure the safety of your electronic components.

-To build ESD workstations with Flexpipe, you’ll need to use the nickel plated joints with the black or the stainless steel pipes.
+To build ESD workstations with Flexpipe, you’ll need to use the nickel-plated joints with the black or the stainless steel pipes.
 We recommend that you make sure that the wheels and the accessories are also anti-static or come in an ESD version.
-You can verify this information in the spec sheet of every Flexpipe product, or you can ask a Flexpipe project manager to help you in your product selection.
+You can verify this information in the spec sheet of every Flexpipe product, or you can ask a Flexpipe project manager to help you with your product selection.